 What should I do to prepare for an EEG?

 - Hair: make sure your hair is clean and do not use hair oil, cream, or spray before your test.
 Do not wear hair pieces, braids, dreads, tracks, etc. Hair needs to be down, natural, clean and dry.
-Not following these instructions can make the test inaccurate and may have to be repeated.

 - Sleep: no more than 4 hours total of sleep before the test.
 For example: if you normally go to sleep at 10 you must be up by 2am and stay awake until after the test.